Chief Executive Officer

 Hayley joined us after working at the Bendigo and District Aboriginal Co-operative where she was the General Manager, Family and Community Services.
 She has previously worked with the Brotherhood of St Laurence, Baptcare and the Asylum Seeker Resource Centre.
 She is a proud Tanganikeld and Ramindjeri woman and looks forward to implementing ARC Justice’s first Reconciliation Action Plan and working alongside local Aboriginal communities to ensure ARC delivers a culturally safe environment and increases its impact with aboriginal communities.

-Annika came to ARC Justice from the international aid and development sector where she worked with government, non-profit and community groups across the Asia-Pacific region on human rights, social and environmental justice projects.
-Annika has a background in applied social research and evaluation, and a passion for capacity building and knowledge exchange.
+Annika came to ARC Justice from the international aid and development sector where she worked with government, non-profit and community groups across the Asia-Pacific region on human rights, social justice and environmental projects.
+Annika has a background in applied research and evaluation, project management, capacity development and training.
 She moved to Central Victoria in 2016 and began working with Loddon Campaspe CLC as a Community Legal Education Officer before stepping into a Community Development role within our Maryborough Legal Service.
 In 2018, Annika commenced in the role of Strategy & Impact Manager at ARC Justice, leading strategic planning, communication, fundraising and monitoring and evaluation initiatives across the organisation.
-Annika is currently the Acting Chief Executive Officer.
+Annika is currently Chief Operating Officer.

 Corporate Services Manager